-While you may always look forward to flying somewhere for an exciting vacation, you don’t want to worry about getting sick after your airplane flight!
+While you may always look forward to flying somewhere for an exciting vacation or a business trip, you don’t want to worry about getting sick after your airplane flight!
 After all, studies have shown that colds may be 113 times more likely to be transmitted on a plane than during your normal routine back on the ground!
 The good news is that there are several things that you can do before or after your flight to stay healthy.
-Here are 4 ways to avoid getting sick from a flight:
+Here are 4 ways to avoid getting sick on a plane:

 1. Keep Your Hands Clean